When you’re living with ongoing back pain, your thoughts may eventually turn to back surgery.

 We don’t want you to live with ongoing back pain when there are treatment options available to help you.

 Once your doctor writes a referral, you’re ready to make an appointment.
-Dr Edis will examine you, listen as you describe your symptoms and recommend the most appropriate treatment options.
+Our spinal surgeon Dr Edis will examine you, listen as you describe your symptoms and recommend the most appropriate treatment options.

 All information is general in nature.
 Patients should consider their own personal circumstances and seek a second opinion.
 Any surgical or invasive procedure carries risks.